 Automatic Pageview Tracking

 By default, Radar automatically detects client-side route changes on your customer’s website.
-It achieves this by “monkey-patching” the browser’s native History API (pushState and replaceState) and listening for the popstate event.
+In modern browsers, it uses the Navigation API for reliable detection.
+In older browsers, it falls back to monkey-patching the browser’s History API (pushState and replaceState) and listening for the popstate event.

 This means that for the vast majority of your customers’ SPAs, you do not need to provide any extra configuration to get accurate pageview tracking.
-As long as their routing library uses the standard History API, Radar will automatically fire a $pageview event every time the route changes.
+As long as their routing library uses standard browser navigation, Radar will automatically fire a $pageview event every time the route changes.

 Manual Tracking with the page Method